-The Informix Warehouse Accelerator (IWA) is a software appliance for the Informix database server, using in-memory, columnar data storage for business intelligence applications doing OLAP.
+In this post we look at methods to define data marts in the Informix Warehouse Accelerator (IWA).
+IWA is a software appliance for the Informix database server, using in-memory, columnar data storage for business intelligence applications doing OLAP.
 For such workloads IWA typically can achieve a query acceleration of 10 - 100 times faster than running the workload within the Informix database server.
-With this post we start a casual series of articles on IWA in general as well as specifics for its deployment in cloud environments like Bluemix.